resque/resque/README.markdown

 not doing, what queues you're using, what's in those queues, provides general usage stats, and helps you track failures.

-Resque now supports Ruby 2.0.0 and above.
-Any future updates will not be guaranteed to work without defects on any Rubies older than 2.0.0.
+Resque now supports Ruby 2.3.0 and above.
 We will also only be supporting Redis 3.0 and above going forward.

 The Blog Post